Author Bernard Preston

 Currently: Online course from the Nutrition Network, inspired by Dr Tim Noakes MD, on the science behind the ketogenic programmes.

-He has been in private practice for nearly forty years, and lectured extensively in chiropractic education.
+He has been in private practice for over forty years, and lectured extensively in chiropractic education.

 Semi-retired, he still practises part-time.